AlekseyBykov/pets.spring-boot-monolith/README.md

 # spring-boot-example
 An example of Spring Boot application: secured RESTful endpoints and separate CRUD client.
+Component provides some business functions as services over the web.
+These services can be accessed through the URL.

 Includes: